apache/spark/docs/mllib-guide.md

 if it is not already present on your nodes.
 MLlib will throw a linking error if it cannot detect these libraries automatically.

+To use MLlib in Python, you will also need [NumPy](http://www.numpy.org) version 1.7 or newer.

 # Binary Classification

 Binary classification is a supervised learning problem in which we want to